TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/Extbase/Examples/Index.rst

 Tea example
 -----------

-The extension :t3ext:`tea`, based on Extbase and Fluid, is an example of best practices in automated code checks, unit/functional/acceptance testing and continuous integration.
+The extension :t3ext:`tea`, is based on Extbase and Fluid.
+The extension features a range of best practices in relation to automated code checks, unit/functional/acceptance testing and continuous integration.

 You can also use this extension to manage your collection of delicious teas.